Active Learning Toolkit

 - Active Reading Documents, Active Reading Documents are carefully prepared forms that guide students through the process of critical and careful reading, a video provided by The K. Patricia Cross Academy.

 - Classroom Activities for Active Learning, Center for Faculty Excellence, University of North Carolina-Chapel Hill.

-- Instructional Strategies - Faculty Center for Teaching & Learning, University of Central Florida.
+- Teaching Methods Overview - Faculty Center for Teaching & Learning, University of Central Florida.
 List of examples of different teaching methods for use in classroom, including active-learning, case-based learning, collaborative learning, and interactive teaching.
 Includes a large section about halfway down the page covering various tips for active lectures.